 This lesson, and the other lessons in this unit, use the Isometric Drawing Tool.
-Before using this lesson with your students, be sure to familiarize yourself with this tool and all of its features.
+Before using this unit with your students, be sure to familiarize yourself with this tool and all of its features.
+Note that this tool is mobile, so students may use their tablets to access the tool.

 To begin this lesson, ask students if they are familiar with